 Sweetness of stars

-Sungji's music has been performed at international festivals and in major concert series by leading ensembles and orchestras in over 41 countries and 156 cities at such venues as Carnegie Hall (New York), the Kennedy Center (Washington DC), Gewandhaus (Leipzig), Konzerthaus (Berlin), Flagey (Brussels), Queen Elizabeth Hall (London), Merkin Hall (New York), Megaro Musiki (Athens) and the Muziekgebouw (Amsterdam).
-Her music has been widely broadcast in more than 17 countries (37 channels) around the world and has been recorded and released on the Atoll, Dutton label and by ECM Records.
-Her music is published by M.A.P.
-Editions in Milan and SEEMSA in Madrid.
+Over the last decade, Sungji's music has been performed by leading players and ensembles in over 46 countries and 213 cities.
+Her music has been widely broadcast in more than 17 countries (37 channels) and has been recorded and released on the Soundbrush, Elektramusic, Atoll, Dutton label and by ECM Records.
+Her music is published by Tetractys Publishing.

 Her creative output ranges from works for solo instruments to full orchestra, as well as choral, ballet and electroacoustic music.
-Her works have been commissioned by the Fromm Music Foundation (Harvard University, USA), the Tongyoung International Music Festival (Korea), the Seoul Philharmonic Orchestra (Korea), the Keumho Asiana Cultural Foundation (Korea), the Foundation for Universal Sacred Music (USA), the International Isang Yun Music Society (Germany) and the MATA Festival (USA).
+Her works have been commissioned by the Fromm Music Foundation at Harvard University (2019/2004, USA), Texas Flute Society (USA), the National Flute Association (NFA), the Tongyoung International Music Festival (2007/2005, Korea), the Seoul Philharmonic Orchestra (Korea), the Keumho Asiana Cultural Foundation (Korea), the Foundation for Universal Sacred Music (USA), the International Isang Yun Music Society (Germany) and the MATA Festival (USA).